- What is Zoom?

 What is Zoom?

-Zoom is a service that not only provides video conferencing and mobile collaboration, it also acts as a conference line, and WSE EP’s Zoom Webinar account can host meetings for up to 500 people.
+Zoom is a service that not only provides video conferencing and mobile collaboration, it also acts as a conference line, and a WSE Zoom Webinar account can host meetings for up to 1000 people.
+We also have Large Meeting licenses which can host up to 500 people.

 Simple User Interface